15 Useful Tips For Setting Up The Business Premises Of Your Startup

 If you do not know what the customer wants or you keep ignoring specific requests, customers may lose interest and choose to shop elsewhere.

-Also, demographics is critical for the success of any business.
+Also, demographics are critical for the success of any business.
 It allows businesses to determine the size of a potential market and how customers search for information to purchase products and services.

 For example, income and cultural factors may impact how your target customer uses technology.
 Learning about customers’ interests provides the basis for developing a product and staying in a location that would be attractive to customers.